-During the certification period, the records manager can submit an amendment to the State of Texas to request certification of any necessary updates to the RRS.
+During the certification period, the records manager can submit an amendment to the state to request certification of any necessary updates to the RRS.
 An amendment to the RRS is generally submitted in the middle of the certification period.

-The records manager will research retention for any new or revised record series to ensure the proposed retention meets federal and state laws or best practices.
+The records manager will research retention for any new or revised record series to ensure the proposed retention meets federal and state laws and best practices.

 The records manager will provide training to promote university-wide compliance with the RRS through widespread understanding of retention requirements and procedures for the disposition of university records.